webix-hub/docs/data/api/refs/ui.pivot_methods.md

 - api/link/ui.pivot_ui.md - allows creating new ui, the id of which will be locked in the parent id space
 - api/link/ui.pivot_unbind.md - breaks "bind" link
 - api/link/ui.pivot_unblockevent.md - cancels blocking events that was enabled by the 'blockEvent' command
-- api/link/ui.pivot_updateitem.md - sets properties of the data item
+- api/link/ui.pivot_undo.md -
-}}
+- api/link/ui.pivot_updateitem.md - updates the data item with new properties }}

 @index: